 Our next question was about who he wished to sell to.
 Before we could list his options, Joe responded, “A third party of course.
 That’s why I need a broker!”

-Well, that’s when we created a list of all the buyers who might acquire Joe’s business.
-We included on that list companies in adjacent industries, competitors, key employees and even those “kids” he had mentored.
+Seeing all your options for potential buyers is a key component.
+That’s why we created a list of all the buyers who might acquire Joe’s business.
+On that list, we inlcuded companies in adjacent industries, competitors, key employees and even those “kids” he had mentored.
 (If Joe had had a co-owner or children, we would have included them as well.)

 We could see in his face the surprise.
 He hadn’t thought about all of these as legitimate options.
 It was starting to become apparent how he could sell his Maryland business without using a business broker.